neherlab/pangraph/docs/src/tutorials/tutorial_2.md

 The "node-id" is used for example in the `position` field of a block.
 This field contains information on the location of nodes on the input sequences.
 It consists of a list of pairs.
-The first entry of the pair is the node-id, indicating of which occurrence of the block the position is referred to.
-The seccond entry is a pair of numbers indicating the position of the beginning and end of the node on the input sequence.
+The first entry of the pair is the node-id, indicating of which occurrence of the block the position refers to.
+The second entry is a pair of numbers indicating the position of the beginning and end of the node on the input sequence.

 In the example above, the first entry of `positions` indicates that block `"TMEPNAOFAP"` is found on the forward strand of the chromosome labeled `NZ_CP019944`, in positions `356656` to `359732`.
-Positions are always in 1-based numbering and referred to the forward strand (with beginning < end).
+Positions are always in 1-based numbering and based on the forward strand (with beginning < end).
 The only exception is when a block wraps around the end of a circular sequence.
-In this case the beginning position (end of the genome) is higher than the end position.
+In this case the node start position (close to the end of the genome) is higher than the node end position (close to the beginning of the genome).

 The fields `gaps`, `mutate`, `insert` and `delete` contain information to reconstruct the block alignment.
 They were left out from the above example for simplicity, and are discussed in the next subsection.